EveryOneIsGross/Prophetissa/README.md

 **densefeelSEARCH** a lighter weight buzzier w2v implementation

+**judgeDread** to add another llms reasoning weight into the dataset sorting and reformatting for mistral

-This script performs a semantic search on input data, generates context-based questions and then answers, and saves the results in a JSON file, providing an automated way to generate a grounded dataset for finetuning.
+This script performs a semantic search on input data, generates context-based questions and then their answers, and saves the results in a JSON file, providing an automated way to generate a grounded dataset for finetuning.
 Currently only using .txt for the injests as proof of concept.

 Prompts are formatted ala mistrals cookbook.